dxw/playbook/playbook.md

 ### Delivery management

-Delivery leads at dxw work by the following principles.
+Delivery leads at dxw are guided by these principles.

-### Delivery management principles

 #### Maintain diplomacy